Short answer. Use

 On iPhone or iPad, Blink Shell ($19.99/year) is the cleanest SSH client.
 Rent a VPS (Hetzner, DigitalOcean, Scaleway), install Node 20+, then install either CLI.
 Sign in via API key — the browser flows for both Claude.ai sign-in and the personal Google sign-in for Gemini are awkward over SSH.
 The cost is the sysadmin time on the box.
 See SSH from phone for the end-to-end stack.

 For dedicated single-agent guides, see Claude Code on your phone and Gemini CLI on your phone.
+If you are specifically on an iPhone, the Gemini CLI on iPhone walkthrough covers the two iOS-only install paths that actually work.
 For the broader pillar covering all four pre-installed agents, the AI coding agents on mobile pillar is the place to start.
 For the agent-on-agent angle covering both Anthropic and OpenAI sides, see Claude Code vs Codex CLI on phone; for how Claude Code stacks up against the open-source agent in the same container, see Claude Code vs OpenCode.

 What this actually looks like on a phone